29 Apr 2026

-Rosalía in 7 iconic musical collaborations
+Rosalía in 7 cult musical collaborations

 • By The Editorial Team.

-Since her early days at music conservatories in Catalonia, Rosalía Vila Tobella has forged a singular path in contemporary pop.
+Since her early days at the music conservatories in Catalonia, Rosalía Vila Tobella has forged a singular path in contemporary pop.
 Trained in the purest tradition of flamenco – as evidenced by her debut album Los Ángeles (2017) – she quickly blew the genre wide open.
-With the release of her second record El Mal Querer (2018), she established her signature style, a fusion of Iberian tradition, reggaetón, R’n’B and electronic experimentation.
+With the release of her second record El Mal Querer (2018), she established her signature style, a fusion of Iberian tradition, reggaeton, R’n’B and electronic experimentation.
 At 33, she has redefined the boundaries of global pop music.

 Rosalía in 7 musical collaborations

-Rosalía, Björk et Yves Tumor – Berghain (2025)
+Rosalía, Björk et Yves Tumor – Berghain (2025).

 Berghain, a spectacular comeback with Björk and Yves Tumor

 What should contemporary pop sound like?
-That’s the question Rosalía seems to ask with Berghain, a bold new track featuring Icelandic icon Björk and American experimental musician Yves Tumor.
+That’s the question Rosalía seems to ask with Berghain, a bold track featuring Icelandic icon Björk and American experimental musician Yves Tumor.
 As the blazing prelude to Lux, the piece unfolds like a fractured opera.
 First Vivaldi, then Stravinsky, before diving into the explosive energy of a rave.
 Rosalía even enlisted the London Symphony Orchestra for a full-blown vocal liturgy.
 Hovering behind the title is the ghost of Berlin’s infamous nightclub as a symbol of excess and controversy.
 Berghain is no ordinary single, it is a proclamation of absolute ambition.
 Rarely has European music felt so aware of its own monumental scale.
-In only 24 hours, the music video has already had three million views.
+In only 24 hours, the music video already reached three million views.

 Björk ft.
-Rosalía – Oral (2023)
+Rosalía – Oral (2023).

 Oral, a first collaboration with Björk